 - Pour into 9 x 13 pan and refrigerate until set.

 - Mix together well the cream cheese, sour cream, vanilla, and sugar.
 Spread over set Jell-O. Sprinkle with chopped pecans if using them.
 Chill and serve.

 Joy Weir of New Brunswick, Canada shared this apple recipe with me from her new cookbook, Our Favorite Recipes.
 Joy and her family live on a farm and grow and raise most of the ingredients that she uses to prepare the recipes in her cookbook.

-- 2 c. green seedless grapes (half them or leave whole as you like)
+- 2 cups green seedless grapes (halve them or leave whole as you like)

-When making Honey Apple Salad, a combination of the three apples pictured here (Red Delicious, Granny Smith and Gala) give a wonderful taste between sweet and tart and adds a variety of colors to the salad.
+Tip: When making this salad, a combination of three apples—red delicious, granny smith and gala—give a wonderful taste between sweet and tart and adds a variety of colors to the salad.
 Or if you prefer, use only one variety of apple, as your taste dictates.

 Frozen Cranberry Salad

 Carol Sullivan of the tiny town of Duck Hill, Mississippi shared this recipe for a delightful frozen fruit salad.
 Carol's new cookbook, titled Duck Hill Mountain Cookin' III, is full of good southern-cooking recipes from her relatives and friends.

 - 1 (8-ounce) package cream cheese, softened